microsoft/Accera/docs/Reference/classes/Target/Target.md

 ```

 ## Additional Notes on Instruction Set Extensions
-The details on extensions are important to identify the number of vector registers and vector bytes of each SIMD register supported by a processor.
+It is important to identify the number of vector registers and vector bytes of each SIMD register.
 These values may help you determine if you are leveraging the vector units of the underlying hardware to its best capabilities.

 ### AVX
 Advanced Vector Extensions (AVX) promotes legacy 128-bit SIMD instructions that operate on XMM registers to use a vector-extension (VEX) prefix and operate on 256-bit YMM registers.

 Intel AVX introduced support for 256-bit wide SIMD registers (YMM0-YMM7 in operating modes that are 32-bit or less, YMM0-YMM15 in 64-bit mode).
-For Accera, 64-bit mode is the default, and we do not add this as an argument to define
+For Accera, 64-bit mode is the default.
 a target.
 The lower 128-bits of the YMM registers are aliased to the respective 128-bit XMM registers.
 In Intel AVX, there are 256-bit wide vector registers, 16 XMM registers, and 16 YMM registers to support an extension of 128-bits.